dkpro/dkpro-jwktl/README.md

 * Lizhen Qu
 * Torsten Zesch

-This product includes software from third-parties.
-See the respective license agreements in the lib subdirectory for details.
+This product includes software from third parties.
+See the respective license agreements in the `lib` subdirectory for details.